w3c/webappsec/specs/subresourceintegrity/spec.markdown

 #### Parse <var>metadata</var>.

-This algorithm accepts a string, and returns either `no metadata`, or a set of valid "named information" (`ni`) URLs whose hash functions are understood by the user agent.
+This algorithm accepts a string, and returns either `no metadata`, or a set of valid hash expressions whose hash functions are understood by the user agent.

 1. If <var>metadata</var> is the empty string, return `no metadata`.